 Adults will be allowed to have up to 30 grams of cannabis and grow up to four plants per household.

 These rules will not impact the way medical patients access cannabis.

 The legal age for cannabis use, purchase, cultivation, and possession in Nova Scotia will be 19.
 Persons under the age of 19 can be fined or criminally prosecuted if they’re caught with cannabis.

-- If a person under the age of 19 is found with less than five grams of cannabis, the cannabis will be seized, their parents or guardians may be notified, and they will be fined as they are for underage possession of alcohol.
+- If a person under the age of 19 is found with less than five grams of cannabis, the cannabis will be seized, their parents or guardians may be notified, and they will be fined no more than $150.
 Restorative justice may also be an option.

 - Possession of more than five grams by a youth under the age of 18 will be prosecuted as a criminal offence, the way youth drug possession is now.